 - Canva – I use this graphic design platform to design my pins and sometimes Instagram stories.

 - Later – Of all the Instagram scheduling tools, I like Later the best since it saves your captions and hashtags so that you can reuse it over and over again.

 - Grammarly – Install this free tool to help identify spelling and grammar issues and ensures that your writing is clear and without any errors.

-- Joanie’s Artificial Academy – Highly recommend this course to learn how to shoot photographs in artificial light.
+- Joanie’s Artificial Academy – I highly recommend this course to learn how to shoot photographs in artificial light.

-- Food Video Academy – Brita and Lorena teach in an easy to understand way on how to shoot videos in natural light.
-They go out of the way and help their students with troubleshooting and are always ready to shoot new videos to support them.
+- Food Video Academy – Brita and Lorena teach in an easy-to-understand way on how to shoot videos in natural light.
+They go out of their way and help their students with troubleshooting and are always ready to shoot new videos to support them.

 - Rachel Korinek’s Lightroom magic and composition essentials – This course helped me take my photography skills to the next level.

 - Matt Molen’s course on email marketing – This course will teach you the techniques on how to grow and nurture your email list.

 - Food Blogger Pro – This membership-based community has over 350 easy-to-understand videos that’ll teach you how to start, grow, and monetize your blog.
 I have been a member for over 4 years, and even as a seasoned blogger, I am still able to get value out of it.
 Read my detailed review of Food Blogger Pro.